sfmqrb/git-se-lab/README.md

 * .git folder is where all required information necessary for git to work properly is stored (including metadata and object database of git project).
 It's created with `git init` command.
 * in the context of git, the atomic means a single operation that cant be divided into smaller operations with meaningful action. atomic commit means each commit should be dedicated to a single task or sub-task. atomic pull request means each pull request should be assigned to a single high-level change.
+* git fetch downloads all changes from main repository to local repository (without merging changes). git merge all changes and conflicts from remote repository on a new local merge commit. git pull downloads new chamges from remote repository (like fetch) and merging them (like merge).

 ## Notes